tylerdigital/acf-tablepress/readme.txt

 == Description ==
 **This is an extension for the popular [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin and [TablePress](https://wordpress.org/plugins/tablepress/) plugin.
 By itself, this plugin does NOTHING.**

 This add-on for Advanced Custom Fields creates a custom field type to select a TablePress table, providing a dropdown menu that lets you select from a list of available tables.
-The field returns the table ID number.
+The field can return the table ID for the table selected, or the full HTML of the table.

 **This plugin requires:**